RoskiDeluge/aleph-image-generator/README.md

 Create images with AI that can remember and are remembered.

-Images as primitive data source.
+The two data primitives of the app are moods and modes.
+Moods are similar to categories in that they are collections of related modes.
+Modes are composed of prompts and images.

 Usage:
+- A user creates a mode by generating a prompt which in turn generates an image
+- Collections of modes are categorized into moods over time
-- Over time the system learns from previous prompts and makes suggestions that match the user's preferences
+- Over time the system learns from the modes and makes prompt suggestions that match the user's preferences
-- The app can handle traditional interactions via a Web UI and programmatic calls to its API

 To Do: